kiranrajput24/Private-Projects-N-Notes/JavaScript/Core Javascript/Notes/RunTime Environment/Runtime/EventLoop-callBackQueue/EventLoop-callBackQueue.md

 js engine has stack and heap

-stack --> execution context
+- stack --> execution context
-heap --> memory allocation
+- heap --> memory allocation

-we have event loop and call back queue out of js engine. that's actually JS runtime environment.
+we have event loop and callback queue out of js engine. that's actually JS runtime environment.

 #### The Call Stack